Stefanpu13/SparkVision/README.md

 ### 5. Loading Parsing an xml file
 I used [x2js](https://badge.fury.io/js/x2js) as it was simple and did the work

-For sake of show off and experiment I load the file from Azure File Storage.
-Provide file through [SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1) as allows for limited access to assets.
+For sake of show off and experiment I load the file from Azure File Storage and provide it through [SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1) as it allows for limited access to assets.
 As usual, boastings do not go that well, so If you do not see the menu on page load - reload the page.

+Edit: used Azure blob storage and things should be working fine.
 ### 6. Loading the pictures

-Ideally the pics would be served on demand(so the user does not need to download all at beginning) However, I encountered problems with Azure Storage and decided to add them as static content, and have a working demo.
+Ideally the images would be served on demand(so the user does not need to download all at initial page load) However, I encountered problems with Azure File Storage and decided to add them as static content, and have a working demo.

 ### 7. Centering the pictures